-State lawmakers across US pass 1 abortion ban but 2 defeated
+2 abortion bans failed, 1 passed in US statehouses this week

 In Nebraska, the unicameral legislature came one vote short of breaking a filibuster to enable a vote on setting a ban on abortions after cardiac activity can be detected — around six weeks into pregnancy and often before women realize they’re pregnant.

-In conservative South Carolina, the five women in the Senate, including a “pro-life” Republican also filibustered against a bill that had already passed the House and would have banned abortion at all stages of pregnancy.
-The bill ended up falling one vote short.
+In conservative South Carolina, the five women in the Senate, including three Republicans who describe themselves as “pro-life,” also filibustered against a bill that had already passed the House and would have banned abortion at all stages of pregnancy.
+Six Republicans helped defeat the effort in a 22-21 vote to shelve the bill for the rest of the year.

 The state Senate has previously passed a ban after cardiac activity can be detected.